Morning Edition staff past and present.

 Lilly Quiroz is a producer for Morning Edition and Up First.
 After she graduated with a dual bachelor's degree in journalism and German from Texas Tech University, she began an internship with NPR's Weekend All Things Considered where she helped with their award-winning breaking news coverage of the Pittsburgh synagogue shooting.
 She has reported about sex education for NPR's Life Kit and reported about family separations at the border in Spanish.
 She loves to travel and learn about cultures and languages.
 She sometimes tweets at @lillyevy.

-Arezou Rezvani is an editor and was the founding editor of Up First, NPR's morning news podcast.
+Arezou Rezvani is an editor and was the founding editor of Up First.
 She coordinated much of Morning Edition's 2016 presidential election coverage, traveling to battleground states to hear from voters across the political spectrum.
 When there isn't a turbulent election to cover, she follows developments around national security, modern warfare, and international affairs.
 Arezou has edited Steve Inskeep's reporting in Iran.
 In 2014, she led an investigation into the Pentagon's 1033 program, which supplies local law enforcement with surplus military-grade weapons and vehicles.
 The findings were cited during a Homeland Security Senate Committee hearing.
 Arezou is a graduate of USC's Annenberg School of Journalism and the University of California, Davis.
 She speaks Persian and conversational French.
 She tweets at @ArezouRezvani.

 Rachel Treisman (she/her) is a writer and editor for the Morning Edition live blog, which she helped launch in early 2021.
 She covers any and all news that breaks throughout the morning on the East Coast, runs the show's social media accounts and works with journalists across the newsroom to amplify their reporting on NPR.org.
 Rachel has written hundreds of breaking news and feature stories since joining NPR as a National Desk intern in 2019.
 She's also reported for the national newscast, curated radio content for NPR One, contributed to the daily and coronavirus newsletters, live-blogged the 2020 election and tracked every state's COVID-19 restrictions and reopenings.
 Rachel is a graduate of Yale University, where she studied American history and served as the editor in chief of the Yale Daily News.
 She previously reported for the media startup NewsGuard Technologies and the business section of the Pittsburgh Post-Gazette.
 You can find her on Twitter at @rachel_treisman or in public petting every dog in sight.

-Lisa Weiner is a line-producer at Morning Edition.
+Lisa Weiner is a line-producer on Morning Edition.
 For NPR, she's covered the humanitarian crisis in Afghanistan and traveled to Ukraine to cover the Russian invasion in 2022.
 Prior to joining NPR, she held positions as an Editor at WTOP-FM, as an engineer at Radio Free Asia and recorded audio books for the Library of Congress.
 Lisa has a Master's Degree in Audio Technology from American University.
 She got her start in radio working the late-night shift as a student DJ in the basement of WRUR-FM at the University of Rochester.
 Lisa has lived in Tel Aviv, Israel and Budapest, Hungary.